-The Public Art Committee (PAC), a subcommittee of the Cultural Arts Commission (LCAC), is an advisory group appointed by City Council to review proposals and make recommendations regarding the selection and display of public artwork.
-The PAC is also responsible for advising the Arts and Cultural Resources Department regarding the administration, management, maintenance and repair of public artwork.
+The Public Art Committee (PAC), a subcommittee of the Cultural Arts Commission (LCAC), is a volunteer, community based advisory group appointed by City Council to review proposals and make recommendations regarding the selection and display of public artwork.
+The PAC works closely with the Arts and Cultural Resources Department to plan and implement public art programing for the Community.

 - The seven members serve three-year terms.
 One member serves as a member of LCAC and PAC and acts as a liaison between the two groups.
 There are two alternate members.